tatewelty/NFL_Survivor_Pool_Prediction/README.md

 **Denver Broncos** playing the Titans, who ended 3-14 last season.
 Vegas odds: 7.5 point favorites (highest odds for week 1)
 The Jaguars are a riskier play for week 1, but allow for easier paths down the line as the season progresses.

-Something common among paths was to select the **Cincinnati Bengals to win week 2**.
-Historically, the Bengals have slow season starts, so I made them un-selectable in the first 4 weeks.
-Last year, the Bengals lost to the Patriots (who ended 4-13) in week 1, where my model had them as 89% win probability

 As more games are played, confidence in team strength increases, but here is a full example path:
 <img width="1017" height="42" alt="image" src="https://github.com/user-attachments/assets/8d0c537a-4281-4ae2-a530-81c195d672b9" />
 This starts with the following matchups: